KinRap/simplified-english/index.md

 ## Be Patient

-No one wants to live with a person who does not respect us.
-That will end in a divorce.
-But you want to live with your SME happily ever after.
-That is why good manners are mandatory.
-Your smile can do wonders.
+Good manners are mandatory.
+Your smile is very important.
 Remember to maintain a professional and understanding tone throughout your interactions.
 Show appreciation for your SME's expertise and the time they dedicate to providing information.
-A simple ‘thank you” can go a long way in building a positive relationship in the future.
+Ude simple ‘thank you”.
 Celebrate successful milestones and completed documentation projects.
 Recognizing and appreciating the collaborative effort fosters a positive working relationship.

 ## Error!
 What to do when your SME doesn't want to talk to you?